-Gabor G. Toth, Chairman of EAPCI New Initiatives For Young Interventionalists Committee and Chairman of ESC New Initiatives For Young Interventionalists Committee, shares his thoughts with the SSL Community: interview by Isabelle Tran.
+Gabor G. Toth, Chairman of EAPCI New Initiatives for Young Interventionalists Committee, shares his thoughts with the SSL Community: interview by Isabelle Tran.

 I. Tran: Gabor, you have been nominated as SSL Ambassador – can you tell us more about your role in such a position?